 9. Watch Sunrise at a Vibrant Black Sand Beach

-One of Maui’s most famous beaches is Honokalani, a vibrant black sand beach at Wai’anapanapa State Park.
+One of Maui’s most famous beach is Pa’iloa, a vibrant black sand beach at Wai’anapanapa State Park.
 Being so famous has its minuses though as this beach is always packed with people.
 Getting to the beach for sunrise however will give you the beach to yourself.
 If you’re into videography or INSTAGRAM it is a dream come true.
 The beach itself and the black sand is more of a smooth black pebble.
 This is my top ranked activity on the budget friendly Maui adventures list.

 10. Swim Under a Waterfall